-There were no gastroenteritis presentations to sentinel GPs in the past week (Figure 8).
+The rate of gastroenteritis presentations to sentinel GPs decreased in the past week and were below the range of values usually reported at this time of year (Figure 8).

 Figure 8.
 Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022